Original Cataloging of Monographs Using RDA (MCLS)

 Please note that this is a general original cataloging course and questions regarding specific local systems will NOT be covered.

 This class will be online for 3 - 2 hour sessions over 3 consecutive days using our online workshop software.
 All registered attendees will receive additional login information a few days prior to the first class date.

-This workshop has been approved for six (6) General Library Education Units (LEUs).
+This workshop has been approved for six (6) General Library Education Units (LEUs) for Indiana staff.

 Some knowledge of cataloging is recommended.

 Can't find a date available?
 Request a Course Offering